Metron (character): Fictional character biography

 Although he possesses the powers of a god, Metron is typically depicted as a passive observer in the DC Universe rather than an active participant.
 He wanders in search of greater knowledge beyond his own, riding on his Mobius Chair, which can traverse time and space instantaneously.
 Metron is of neither New Genesis nor Apokolips, and usually avoids the struggle between the two worlds.
 Metron invented the "Boom Tube" technology used by the New Gods to teleport vast distances.

 In 1989's Legends mini-series, Metron confides in Darkseid about the Anti-Life Equation.
 Apparently, Metron holds the key to the Anti-Life Equation.
 However, he is a seeker of knowledge, therefore he will tell no one of his knowledge.
 In the 1982 DC/Marvel crossover The Uncanny X-Men and The New Teen Titans, Metron tells Darkseid that Dark Phoenix is a part of the Anti-Life Equation.
 In the 2007 "Death of the New Gods" miniseries leading into Final Crisis, the Source explains the origin of the Anti-Life Equation to Metron.

 Metron helps contact most of Earth's superheroes to gather them during the Zero Hour crisis.
-During Extant's return, he battles alongside the Justice Society of America after Extant gains control of the omnipotent Worlogog.
+During Extant's return, he battles alongside the Justice Society of America after Extant gains control of the Worlogog.

 In Kurt Busiek's JLA/Avengers miniseries, Metron observes the events in that story, and gives Iron Man a Mother Box to balance the power given to the Justice League by Grandmaster.
-He observes and investigates Krona's actions, refusing to deviate from his non-involvement at the end when Krona demanded his aid.
+He observes and investigates Krona's actions, refusing to deviate from his non-involvement at the end when Krona demands his aid.
 At the end, Metron watches over the newly formed cosmic egg.

 In Mister Miracle, Metron contacts Mister Miracle during a stunt gone wrong, making him aware of the Fourth World.
 In his first appearance in the book, he looks like he has before, but later he disguises himself as an epileptic man in a wheelchair.

-During the events of Death of the New Gods, where the mysterious deaths of the entire Fourth World accelerated, Metron learns that the murderer is the Source, who has been trying to reacquire its original powers and reunite with its other half: the Anti-Life Entity.
-Rather than stop the Source, Metron stands by the Source's side to watch as the Fourth World comes to an end.
+During the events of Death of the New Gods, when multiple New Gods are murdered, Metron learns that the murderer is the Source, who has been trying to reacquire its original powers and reunite with its other half: the Anti-Life Entity.
+Rather than stop the Source, Metron stands by the Source's side to watch as the Fourth World ends.
 After the death of Mister Miracle at the hands of the Source, Metron grows disgusted and demands to be killed, with the Source complies with.
-Superman later uses Metron's Mobius Chair to gain the precious Element X needed to power up the Miracle Machine enough to restore the multiverse and undo all damages brought by Darkseid.
+Superman later uses Metron's Mobius Chair to gain the precious Element X needed to power up the Miracle Machine, which allows him to restore the multiverse and undo the damage caused by Darkseid.
 It is revealed that Metron and every other denizen of Apokolips and New Genesis, except for Darkseid, is fated to be reborn.